aiengineeringforgrandmas/groq-code-aggregator-ai/Quick-Start-Guide.md

 ## 1. Introduction <a name="1-introduction"></a>

-CodeAggregatorAI is a powerful application designed to aggregate an entire GitHub repository into a single, organized Markdown file, making it easy to feed to AI systems for tasks like code summarization, question answering, refactoring and code generation.  🧠
+CodeAggregatorAI is a powerful application designed to aggregate an entire GitHub repository into a single, organized Markdown file, making it easy to feed to AI systems for tasks like code summarization, question answering, refactoring, code generation and fine-tuning.  🧠

 Key Features:
 - Aggregates all files from a GitHub repository, including code, documentation, and configuration files.